willcyber/tri3/README.md

 </table>

 ## Project Sponsor
-Our sponsor is a UCSD professor who wants a website that is focued on productivity and wellness of his students.
+Our sponsor is a UCSD professor who wants a website that is focused on the productivity and wellness of his students.
 ### Initial Requirements
-* Some type of planner that allows for more friendly user interface
+* Some type of planner that allows for a more friendly user interface
-* Multiple features that can boost productivty for college students
+* Multiple features that can boost productivity for college students
 ### Tangible Plans
-* Drag and Drog Planner
+* Drag and Drop Planner
 * Standard Planner with User Input
 * Timer
-* Mathmatics Tool
+* Mathematics Tool
 ### Contact Information
-Sponser Email: jfmobi@gmail.com
+Sponsor Email: jfmobi@gmail.com